suyashdamle/HallManagementSystem/README.md

   Allow Swap

 Permitted Work Flow:
-> Student registers in ERP
+- Student registers in ERP
-> Halls are registered using the interface
+- Halls are registered using the interface
-> Halls are allocated
+- Halls are allocated
-> Students fill application for swap
+- Students fill application for swap
-> Admin may accept or reject the application
+- Admin may accept or reject the application
->Admin could retrieve and check data of students
+- Admin could retrieve and check data of students

 Possibile causes of error :
 Fiddling with generated files

-`<#include >`